zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ## **STEP 3:** Create a Data Flow - 2
 To further explore the capabilities of Data Flows in OCI Data Integration, you will now create **a new Data Flow** with different transformation rules.

-This Data Flow will load data from **multiple source files** using File Patterns functionality in OCI Data Integration.
-After, you will do transformations on the data and later load the data in **multiple target tables**, based on the region.
+This Data Flow will load data from **multiple source files** holding Employees data, using File Patterns functionality in OCI Data Integration.
+After, you will do transformations on the data and later load the data in **multiple target tables**, based on the region of the employees.
+Two target tables will be loaded: one for employees from West and Midwest region and one for employees from Northeast and South region.
 We will take advantage of the **Split operator** in OCI Data Integration.

 1. From the Project Details page for `DI_Workshop` project, click on **Data Flows** from the submenu.
 ![](./images/click-data-flows.png " ")